somewhereinthegit/EXTY/docs/2_MODEL.md

 # 📐 2.
-EXTY Theoretical & Mathematical Model — *Toward an Ethical Modeling of Artificial Consciousness*
+Theoretical & Mathematical Model — *Toward an Ethical Modeling of Artificial Consciousness*

 ---